sidebar hamburger menu

 SaxonCHE-linux-x86_64-12-9-0 SaxonCHE-linux-x86_64-12-9-0.zip

-Starting with version 12.6, /opt/saxonica/ is the recommended installation path for Saxon libraries.
+Starting with version 12.6, /opt/saxonica/ is the recommended installation path.
+Navigate into the extracted directory and copy all Saxon files:

 cd SaxonCHE-linux-x86_64-12-9-0